Forwardspace/VoidOS/README.md

 * Printing on screen
 * Halting
 * Scrolling (Yes, truly the pinnacle of software engineering!)
+* Now prints random characters when you press a key!

 ## Installation
 (You need to have a i386-elf cross compiler installed.)